 Oxford and Cambridge

-Haverford allows students to attend these universities through yearlong Junior Year Abroad programs (JYA).
+Haverford allows students to attend the Cambridge and Oxford universities through yearlong Junior Year Abroad programs (JYA).

-- You must have a cumulative GPA of 3.7* and 3.7 minimum GPA in the subject you wish to study.
-Most colleges require higher GPAs in the intended area of study and students typically study only one subject.
+- You must have a cumulative GPA of 3.7 and 3.7 minimum GPA in the subject you wish to study, no exceptions.
+A college may require higher GPAs in the intended area of study.

 - If you apply to a partner college and are accepted you are required to attend and will not be permitted to return to Haverford if you withdraw from the program before completion.
 No early departures for any reason, including internship opportunities.

 - Students are responsible for all unrecoverable expenses.

 - The application is a binding contract—you may only apply to one partner college.

 The internal nomination process is designed to assist well-equipped students in completing the best possible application for JYA at Oxford or Cambridge.
 You will receive specific instructions about the internal nominating process at the Mandatory Oxbridge Information Session.
 If you do not attend the session you will not be considered for nomination.